rezasabourinejad/youtube-transcriber-tool/README.md

 1. The application uses yt-dlp to download YouTube videos
 2. FFmpeg extracts the audio from the video
-3. Whisper AI processes the audio and generates accurate transcription
+3. AssemblyAI processes the audio and generates accurate transcription
 4. The transcription is displayed with timestamps and search functionality
 5. Users can download the transcription in SRT format